bacterial-genomics/wf-ani/.github/CONTRIBUTING.md

 ## Pipeline contribution conventions

-To make the wf-ani code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.
+To make the gregorysprenger/wf-ani code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.

 ### Adding a new step